Apple-Pie-smile/starter-hugo-academic2/content/home/outsideOfWork.md

 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '2'
+  #Add any content here - text, images, videos, galleries - and even HTML code!
 ---

-Add any content here - text, images, videos, galleries - and even HTML code!

-⛷
-accompany my cat mochi